FAIR-by-Design-Methodology/FAIR-by-Design_ToT/resources/Stage 4 – Produce/09-Content Development/09-Markdown Syntax.md

 Depending on the current context, one of two options is possible:

 - if an existing table is selected, the plugin will launch in editing mode
-- if no table is present, a new ona will be created, and the edit mode will be launched
+- if no table is present, a new one will be created, and the edit mode will be launched

 ![Obsidian - Editing a Table](attachments/08-editing-table.png)